Mr-Jabes/Mr-Jabes/README.md

 ### :man_technologist: &nbsp;About Me :

-:briefcase: During business hours I’m working as a Development Manager at [Bustle](https://bustle.tech)
+:briefcase: During business hours I’m working as the CTO for [Bustle](https://bustle.tech)

 :seedling: In my free time, I'm working on a hobby SaaS project to give software development businesses (ours included) more visibility of how they're progressing